 - How are the fees used?

-Developer fees are intended for the construction or reconstruction of school facilities to accommodate additional enrollment.
+Developer fees are intended for the construction or reconstruction of school facilities.
 Fees cannot be used for computers, furniture, school supplies such as books, or routine maintenance.

 - What if I disagree with the assessment?